Home » Metabolism » Metabolic Health » Overweight Children

 Just as being overweight can be unhealthy for adults, it can also be harmful to your child’s health.
 Teenage obesity, for example, can have a profound effect on growing bodies.
 Blount’s Disease causes the bones of the lower legs to deform because of the pressure of too much weight.
 Extra weight on a body starting from a young age puts more strain on the joints and can lead to early onset arthritis.

-High blood pressure and cholesterol are also common problems associated with teenage obesity.
-Experiencing these problems at a young age can greatly affect the chances of developing at an earlier age.
+and cholesterol are also common problems associated with teenage obesity.
+Experiencing these problems at a young age can greatly affect the chances of developing heart disease at an earlier age.
 Type 2 Diabetes has also begun showing up in young people in larger numbers.
 Having high blood sugar as a teen can also increase damage to your body caused by the disease.

 Other health problems associated with teenage obesity include increased risks of infertility, sleep apnea, gallstones, and depression.